hgwang2014/image_segmentation/README.md

 until now, we builded two branches, such as 'child' and 'new'.

-then we deleted the branch 'new'.
+then we deleted the branch 'new' and 'child' and created a new branch 'slave'.